-Pan A
+Part A

 Read the following four texts.
-Answer the questions below each text by choosing [A], [B], [C] and [D].
-Mark your answers on ANSWER SHEET 1.
+Answer the questions below each text by choosing A, B, C or D. Mark your answers on ANSWER SHEET 1.
 (40 points)

-If you were to examine the birth certificates of every soccer player in 2006's World Cup tournament you would most likely find a noteworthy quirk; elite soccer players are more likely to have been born in the earlier months of the year than in the later months.
+If you were to examine the birth certificates of every soccer player in 2006's World Cup tournament, you would most likely find a noteworthy quirk: elite soccer players are more likely to have been born in the earlier months of the year than in the later months.
 If you then examined the European national youth teams that feed the World Cup and professional ranks, you would find this strange phenomenon to be even more pronounced.